nandac/letterloom/src/construct-outputs.typ

     signatures = (signatures, )
   }

+  // Accommodates one or more signatures and rendered as grid with
-  // Grid accommodates _up to_ three signatures and signatory names grid(
+  // an arbitrary number of rows having three signatures per row grid(
     columns: 3,
     rows: auto,